ccomkhj/ccomkhj.github.io/_pages/my_story.md

 author_profile: true
 ---

-#### Embracing Polymathy: A Personal Odyssey into Interdisciplinary Mastery
+### Embracing Polymathy: A Journey of Self-Discovery

-Choosing the path of polymathy is a profound exploration of self.
-While collaboration with experts from diverse domains is undeniably crucial, the essence lies in a more personal revelation.
+Choosing to become a polymath isn’t just about learning different things; it’s about deeply understanding myself.
+While working with experts from different fields is important, the real journey begins within.

-Within the intricate tapestry of knowledge, understanding oneself becomes the anchor.
-Navigating through the nuanced gray areas and unraveling complexities requires not only a grasp of various domains but also a deep awareness of personal strengths and limitations.
+As I explore the vast world of knowledge, I’ve realized that knowing my own strengths and weaknesses is key.
+Tackling complex ideas and finding connections between different fields requires not just knowledge, but also self-awareness and honesty about my capabilities.

-In this unique journey, the synergy of interdisciplinary expertise and self-discovery is the compass, guiding the polymath through the uncharted territories of comprehensive knowledge.
-It's not just about mastering diverse fields; it's about an intimate dance between external exploration and internal understanding, creating a truly individualized approach to the pursuit of wisdom.
+For me, this journey is about more than just collecting skills from various disciplines.
+It’s a balance between learning from the outside world and understanding who I am on the inside.
+This blend of discovery—both outward and inward—is what guides me forward.
+It’s not just about becoming knowledgeable, but about creating a personal, meaningful path to wisdom.

 <figure>
     <img src="../img/penguins_time_square.png" alt="different penguin" width="300" height="300">
     <figcaption>1% Change makes great difference.</figcaption>
 </figure>

-Learning is the joy of living.
-Growing up is the reason for my life.
-Looking for the opportunity to grow together.
+The joy of my life is seeing people happy when they use my product.

 ---

 ### My Journey

 - **Serve Military Duty in the Special Forces**, instilling in me discipline, resilience, and a profound sense of duty.
-- **Adventures in Sydney, Australian**, serviving in Austraila without knowing the language, without money. learning the language and fiding jobs.
+- **Adventurous Chapter in Sydney, Australia**, arriving with neither language skills nor money, driven by the goal of securing tuition fees for college and learning the language.
 - **Volunteer Math Teacher** for students from less fortunate families, a commitment to community.
 - **Graduate BSc (Mechanical Engineering) at SKKU (South Korea)**
-- **Research Engineer Hyundai Motors**, embracing the transformative potential of data science in car manufacturing.
+- **Worked as a Research Engineer at Hyundai Motors**, exploring the transformative role of data science in electric vehicle manufacturing.
-- **Graduate MSc (Robotics) at RWTH (Germany)**, integrating professional and academics.
+- **Completed an MSc in Robotics** at RWTH Aachen University (Germany), blending academic pursuits with professional experience.
-- **Deep Aerial Mapper**, Co-authored with the thesis supervisor contributing to both the academic community and practical applications.
+- **Co-authored "Deep Aerial Mapper"** alongside my thesis supervisor, contributing to advancements in both academic research and real-world applications.
 - **Zero to One**, My startup swiftly achieved a **$4k MRR** in seven months, testament to our innovative solutions and market fit.
 - Laser-focus on **building a business that matters**, exploring collaborative growth opportunities.
 - **The entrepreneurial journey** began with the co-foundation of a [startup](https://www.hexafarms.com), selected in [Techstars](https://www.linkedin.com/posts/techstars-berlin_indoorfarms-verticalindoorfarms-foodproduction-activity-6991309954343145472-c1hj?utm_source=share&utm_medium=member_desktop) program and then succeeded in raising 1.3 Million Euros in [pre-seed](https://www.eu-startups.com/2024/05/berlin-based-agtech-hexafarms-secures-e1-3-million-pre-seed-to-empower-commercial-indoor-farmers/).